proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 guarantee that the new code will be better—or even as good as—the previous attempt.
 I have seen and been a part of several failed restructuring attempts.
 It wasn’t pretty, but it was human.

+# Beware the Share - Udi Dahan

+####Summary : Try to reduce the Dependecy.

+Something Critical in Software Development <br/>
+** Context **

+The Libraries of Shared Code I created tied the shoelaces of each foot to the other.
+Steps by one business domain could not be made without first synchronizing with the other.
+Maintenance costs in those independent functions used to be negligible, but the common library required an order of magnitude more testing.

+While I’d decreased the absolute number of lines of code in the system, I had increased the number of dependencies.

+The context of these dependencies is critical—had they been localized, the sharing may have been justified and had some positive value.

+When these dependencies aren’t held in check, their tendrils entangle the larger concerns of the system, even though the code itself looks just fine

+These mistakes are insidious in that, at their core, they sound like a good idea.

+When applied in the right context, these techniques are valuable.

+In the wrong
+context, they increase cost rather than value.
+When coming into an existing codebase with no knowledge of where the various parts will be used, I’m much more careful these days about what is shared.
+Beware the share.

+####Check your context.
+Only then, proceed.